Passport & visa information

 It is forbidden to import or export pornography, loose pearls and antiques.

 Do not bring valuable items (such as jewelry) and bring a money belt if you plan to carry cash.
-Our hotel in Yerevan has a safety deposit box, most other hotels don't.
+Most hotels don't have a safety deposit box.
 To store things in a suitcase which can be locked has proved to function well in the past years.
 Violent street crime is almost unheard of in the regions where we travel.
 Nevertheless we recommend that you watch out for pickpockets in crowded areas or markets.
 Being on the street at night is not a problem, and that goes for both women and men.
 Locals are out late and many families love to stroll in the streets or go for dinner in a restaurant.
 In this part of the world people are very helpful, hospitable and very child friendly.

 For elderly or handicapped people it can be hard to move around because the pavement can be in poor condition.